 In addition, the CMDF Board, in its evaluation of submissions, would also consider whether the projects are:

 - Relevant to meet the needs and priorities of a developing capital market; and

 - Have a significant impact on the overall capital market.

-The CMDF has also aligned itself with the key thrusts of the capital market moving forward, as outlined by Phase 3 of the Capital Market Masterplan.
+The CMDF has also aligned itself with the Capital Market Masterplans.

 The CMDF will prioritise projects that are in line with these key thrusts.
 This will enable industry to identify and develop projects that would address specific gaps and needs, and which would have a positive impact on meeting the broader needs of the overall capital market.
 Further, such projects are expected to fall within one of the four broad objectives of the CMDF.